victorandcode/watchmo/README.md

-*WORK IN PROGRESS

 <a href="https://watchmo.herokuapp.com/" target="_blank">DEMO</a>

 # Description
-The objective of this project is to show a clone Netflix's Search Page functionality with my own React+Redux design
+Trailer viewing website using React+Redux architecture and with Netflix's look and feel Please consider the movie db API is slow so queries might take a bit to load

 ![Demo of using terminal-gif](./video.gif)

-## Scope (for the moment)
+## Scope
-- Show a React component structure to replicate Netflix's Search Page
+- Show a React component structure to replicate Netflix's Landing Page
+- Show trailers in youtube or image sliders when trailer not available
 - Manage state using Redux when necessary
 - CSS as faithful as possible
-- All data from Moviedb's API.
-Some data not available is hardcoded or randomized (temporarily ;).
+- All data from Moviedb's API
-- Only GET actions
-- Unoptimized image usage (no webp or svg)
+- Searches by multiple pre-build criterias
+- Search using query string
-- Unoptimized browser support
+- Only desktop support
-- Not responsive

 ## Technologies used
 - React with ejected create-react-app template